5 Core Components

 2. Developing Leadership

 MVP is a leadership programme that encourages individuals to be active bystanders in situations where people will often walk away or remain silent.
-Through staff training and peer education, the programme allows the development of positive role models who are empowered to support and challenge peers.

 3. Using a Bystander Approach